 How is PCOS treated?

-As a Registered Dietitian, I encourage women with PCOS to consider making long-lasting lifestyle changes, rather than resorting to short term restrictive dieting and overexercising.
+As a Registered Dietitian, I encourage women with PCOS to consider making long-lasting lifestyle changes rather than resorting to short-term restrictive dieting and overexercising.

 1. Stay off the restriction rollercoaster